NCBI-Hackathons/PuRSSE/README.md

 - see if EDirect gives compliant XML
 - determine optimum way(s) to model topics (metadata and methods)
 - create front end interface for end users
-- optimum method for stemming medical terms
+- find optimum method for stemming medical terms
+- gain expertise in MeSH hierarchy for search string creation

 # Process